Turk Kardiyol Dern Ars. 2018; 46(7): 525-545 | DOI: 10.5543/tkda.2018.15679

 , Lale Tokgözoğlu4

-Ankara University School of Medicine, Cardiology Dept., Ankara, Turkey2
+Department of Cardiology, Ankara University Faculty of Medicine, Ankara, Turkey2

-Hacettepe University Faculty of Medicine, Cardiology Dept., Ankara, Turkey5
+Department of Cardiology, Hacettepe University Faculty of Medicine, Ankara, Turkey5

-Ege University Faculty of Medicine, Cardiology Dept., Izmir, Turkey6
+Department of Cardiology, Ege University Faculty of Medicine, İzmir, Turkey6

-Cumhuriyet University Faculty of Medicine, Cardiology Dept., Sivas, Turkey7
+Department of Cardiology, Cumhuriyet University Faculty of Medicine, Sivas, Turkey8

-Gazi University Faculty of Medicine, Cardiology Dept., Ankara, Turkey8
+Department of Cardiology, Gazi University Faculty of Medicine, Ankara, Turkey9

-Hacettepe University Faculty of Medicine, Nephrology Dept., Ankara, Turkey9
+Department of Nephrology, Hacettepe University Faculty of Medicine, Ankara, Turkey10

-Ondokuz Mayıs University Faculty of Medicine, Cardiology Dept., Samsun, Turkey
+Department of Cardiology, Ondokuz Mayıs University Faculty of Medicine, Samsun, Turkey

-OBJECTIVE We performed a systematic review and meta-analysis of epidemiological studies conducted in Turkey to assess the latest profile and temporal changes in cardiovascular (CV) risk factors.
-Here, we present the data for hypertension (HT) and blood pressure (BP).
+OBJECTIVE Cardiovascular risc factors may show significant changes over the years.
+A systematic review and meta-analysis of epidemiological studies conducted in Turkey was performed to assess the latest profile and temporal changes in cardiovascular risk factors.
+Presented here are the data on hypertension (HT) and blood pressure (BP).

-METHODS Ovid Medline, Web of Science Core Collection and ULAKBIM were searched for epidemiological studies conducted in Turkey during the last 15 years.
-Also, web pages of Ministry of Health, Turkish Statistical Institution, Cardiology, Nephrology and Endocrinology Associations were searched for appropriate studies.
+METHODS Ovid Medline, the Web of Science Core Collection, and the Turkish Academic Network and Information Center (ULAKBIM) were searched for epidemiological studies conducted in Turkey during the last 15 years.
+In addition, the web pages of the Ministry of Health, the Turkish Statistical Institute, and associations of cardiology, nephrology, and endocrinology were searched for appropriate studies.
 Regional studies were excluded.
-Included studies were assessed with a bias score that is developed by our team, then categorized as low or high risk of bias studies.
-Crude values of HT prevalence and BP were pooled using random effects model.
-Meta-regression was performed to assess the heterogeneity and the temporal changes.
+The studies included were assessed with a bias score developed by our team, then categorized as having a low risk or a high risk of bias.
+The crude values of HT prevalence and BP were pooled using a random effects model.
+Meta-regression was performed to explain heterogeneity and to assess temporal changes.

-RESULTS Agreement between two authors for the selection and bias scoring of the studies was perfect (Kappa ≥0,95).
-There were 7 (n=73218) studies giving HT prevalence, and 8 (n=75879) studies giving BP data.
-Heterogeneity between the studies was high.
-Meta-analysis of the studies with low risk of bias, which have been conducted between 2003 and 2012, showed that crude prevalence of HT is higher in women, but BP levels were similar in both sex; HT prevalence and BP decreased between 2003-2012; however number of hypertensives stabilized around 15 million, and number of uncontrolled hypertensives, despite some decrease, was around 11 million.
+RESULTS The agreement between the 2 authors on the selection and bias scoring of the studies was perfect (Kappa ≥0.95).
+There were 7 (n=73218) studies providing HT prevalence data, and 8 (n=75879) studies with BP data.
+The heterogeneity between the studies was high.
+Meta-analysis of the studies with a low risk of bias indicated that the crude prevalence of HT is higher in women, but that BP levels were similar in both sexes.
+The HT prevalence and BP value decreased between 2003 and 2012; however, the number of hypertensives stabilized at approximately 15 million, and the number of uncontrolled hypertensives, despite some decrease, was around 11 million.

 CONCLUSION Despite some improvement, HT is still an important public health problem in Turkey.